-We embrace the transparency objectives of the European Union's 8th Company Law Directive and the Auditors Activities Act, which require Estonian statutory auditors of public interest entities (PIEs) to publish annual transparency reports.
+We embrace the transparency objectives of the European Union's Regulation 537/2014 and the Auditors Activities Act, which require Estonian statutory auditors of public interest entities (PIEs) to publish annual transparency reports.

-The 2019 EY Estonia Transparency Report complies with the Directive and the Auditors Activities Act, and covers the period of 1 July 2018 - 30 June 2019.
-In this report, you can learn more about our internal quality control system; how we instill professional values; how we perform an audit; our review and consultation processes; our approach to audit quality reviews; and our independence practices.
+The EY Estonia Transparency Report 2020 complies with the Regulation and the Auditors Activities Act, and covers the period of 1 July 2019 - 30 June 2020 and any more recent relevant events.
+In this report, you can learn more about our internal quality control system; how we instill professional values; how we perform an audit; our review and consultation processes; our approach to audit quality reviews; our independence practices; and the impact of COVID-19 on our operations

-EY Estonia is focused on enhancing audit quality and upholding our independence, informed by several matters, including external and internal inspection results.
-Continuous improvement of audit quality requires us to challenge approaches to audit execution, and we focus on this by evaluating all inspection findings and taking responsive actions.
+EY Estonia is focused on enhancing audit quality and upholding our independence, informed by several factors, including external and internal inspection results.
+Continuous improvement of audit quality requires us to challenge approaches to audit execution, and we focus on this by evaluating inspection findings and taking responsive actions.